OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Conventions and Data Formats
 ----------------------------
 The netCDF vector driver supports reading and writing netCDF files following the Climate and Forecast (CF) Metadata Conventions.
-Vector datasets can be written using the simple geometry specifcation of the CF-1.8 convention, or by using the CF-1.6 convention and by writing non-point geometry items as WKT.
+Vector datasets can be written using the simple geometry specification of the CF-1.8 convention, or by using the CF-1.6 convention and by writing non-point geometry items as WKT.

 Distinguishing the Two Formats